 The AEC is the organisation responsible for conducting federal elections and referendums.

-The VEC is the organisation that conducts Victorian State elections and local council elections in Victoria, as well as some other kinds of elections.
+The VEC is the organisation that conducts Victorian state elections and local council elections in Victoria, as well as some other types of elections.